ammario/bin/README.md

 A simple, ergonomic wrapper around `encoding/binary`.

+I made this for writing encoders/decoders for structs, where the error usually has enough information without context about which field encoding/decoding failed on.

 It provides a `Writer` and `Reader` type.
 Once an error is encountered, further Write or Read calls will be no-op and the error will be located in `Err()`.